Disclosures

 What documents are needed to apply for a personal loan?

-Applying for a personal loan requires several documents, such as ID, proof of income and employment, and bank account information.
+Applying for a personal loan requires several documents, such as a government-issued ID, proof of income and employment, and bank account information.
 Before applying, ask your lender what documents are required so you can gather them in advance.

 Article sources